Back to Tutorials

 Tutorial

-Everything in this series so far assumed the agent finishes while someone waits.
-You call stream(), tokens come back, done — seconds, not minutes.
+Every agent in this series so far has quietly assumed that never happens.
+You call stream(), tokens come back, you're done in seconds — the whole life of the agent fits inside one request.
 But a real agent platform accumulates work that doesn't fit that shape:

 • a research task that reads forty sources and takes four minutes,